katsmamina/architecture-quiz-group2/planning/development-strategy.md

 **As a user I want to proceed to the next question**

-Once the quiz is completed the results are shown

-- [ ] Display the final score
+When I click the 'next' button, I proceed to the next question of the quiz

-- [ ] Restart the quiz
+- [ ] Next question and the variants of the answer are shown

 This user story is developed on the branch `5-next`
 This branch is merged into the `master` branch after completion.

 #### Business logic
-- increment the id of the question by using 'add.js' business-logic
+- increment the id of the question by using 'add.js' of business-logic
-- access the question and answers with the new id
+- access the question and answers of the new id
 #### Interface
 *HTML*
 - button 'next': id = 'btn-next', class = 'btn-next'